walidalmuhtaseb/Nexys-A7-Accelerometer-Maze-Game/README.md

 LED debugging output for accelerometer values

 Game Mechanics:
 Tilt the board to move the player (red block) through the maze Navigate around walls (gray blocks)
 Reach the purple goal block to win
-After winning, the maze will transform to display a "YOU WIN" pattern in USC Cardinal and Gold colors
+After winning, the maze will transform to display a "GO SC" pattern in USC Cardinal and Gold colors

 Module Structure: